thosgood/this-weeks-finds/markdown/201-250/week246.md

 with their books, a lot of tempers snapped, and a lot of strange arguments were applied against them.

-For example, one popular argument was \"Okay, buster - can you do better?\" The idea here seems to be that until you know a solution to the problems faced by string theory, you shouldn\'t point out these problems - at least not publicly.
+For example, one popular argument was "Okay, buster - can you do better?"
+The idea here seems to be that until you know a solution to the problems faced by string theory, you shouldn't point out these problems - at least not publicly.
 This goes against my experience: hard problems tend to get solved only *after* lots of people openly admit they exist.

-Another closely related argument was \"String theory is the only game in town.\" Until some obviously better theory shows up, we should keep working on string theory.
+Another closely related argument was "String theory is the only game in town."
+Until some obviously better theory shows up, we should keep working on string theory.

-It\'s true there\'s no obviously better theory than string theory.
+It's true there's no obviously better theory than string theory.
 Loop quantum gravity, in particular, has problems that are just as serious as string theory.

-But, the \"only game in town\" argument is still flawed.
+But, the "only game in town" argument is still flawed.

 Once I drove through Las Vegas, where there really *is* just one game in
 town: gambling.
 I stopped and took a look.
 I saw the big fancy casinos.
 I saw the glazed-eyed grannies feeding quarters into slot machines, hoping to strike it rich someday.
 It was clear: the odds were stacked against me.
-But, I didn\'t respond by saying \"Oh well - it\'s the only game in town\" and starting to play.
+But, I didn't respond by saying "Oh well - it's the only game in town" and starting to play.

 Instead, I *left* that town.

-It\'s no good to work on string theory with a glum attitude like \"it\'s the only game in town.\" There are lots of other wonderful things for theoretical physicists to do.
-Things where your work has a good chance of matching experiment\... or things where you take a huge risk by going out on your own and trying something new.
+It's no good to work on string theory with a glum attitude like "it's the only game in town."
+There are lots of other wonderful things for theoretical physicists to do.
+Things where your work has a good chance of matching experiment... or things where you take a huge risk by going out on your own and trying something new.

 Indeed, if following the crowd were the name of the game, string theory might never have been invented in the first place.
-It didn\'t fall from the sky fully formed, obviously better than its competitors.
+It didn't fall from the sky fully formed, obviously better than its competitors.
 A handful of people took a big chance by working on it for many years before it proved its worth.

-In his book, Lee Smolin argues that physics is in the midst of a scientific revolution, and that these times demand people who don\'t just follow fashion:
+In his book, Lee Smolin argues that physics is in the midst of a scientific revolution, and that these times demand people who don't just follow fashion:

 > The point is that different kinds of people are important in normal